Rabbit Hill

 Rabbit Hill is a children's novel by Robert Lawson that won the Newbery Medal for excellence in American children's literature in 1945.
 In 1954 he wrote a sequel, The Tough Winter.

 Plot introduction

 The story takes place in the countryside near Westport, Connecticut.
 The animal inhabitants are suffering as the house nearby has been abandoned for several years and the untended garden, the animals' source of food, has withered to nothing.
 "New Folks" then move into the house: Are they hunters, or friendly gardeners who will provide for the animals?

 Literary significance and criticism

-The book was written at the end of World War II when racial integration and providing aid to the war torn countries of Europe were on everyone's minds.
-When reading the story with those in mind, the moral intent becomes clear.
-Suspicion, fear, and hate - personified in the elderly rabbit Uncle Ananias, and led by him when Georgie is injured and taken into the House - lead to the ravaging of the House's garden and grounds by his family and their friends.
+The book was written at the end of World War II when racial integration and providing aid to the war-torn countries of Europe were on everyone's minds.
+The moral intent becomes clear when reading the story with those in mind.
+Suspicion, fear, and hate—personified in the elderly rabbit Uncle Analdas, and led by him when Georgie was injured and taken into the House—leads to the ravaging of the House's garden and grounds by his family and their friends.